SimonWaldherr/disTime.js/readme.md

 # disTime.js

-converts UNIX-Timestamps to strings like " 5 days ago " in nine languages (en, de, it, es, fr, ms, pt, ru, nl, uk) *coders who like disTime.js maybe also like [parseTime.js](https://github.com/SimonWaldherr/parseTime.js)*
+converts UNIX-Timestamps to strings like " 5 days ago " in many languages ( en, de, it, es, fr, ms, pt, ru, nl, no, in, pl, uk)
+*coders who like disTime.js maybe also like [parseTime.js](https://github.com/SimonWaldherr/parseTime.js)*

 ## about

 License:   MIT
-Version: 0.7.7
+Version: 0.7.8
 Date:  10.2017

 ## demo